ferrumnet/staking/README.md

 - click on deploy and approve wallet transaction.

-- after deploy contract address is deployed, address is displayed on alert box
+- after successful execution of transaction, deployment address is displayed on an alert box on admin dashboard.

 Backend :